 Boil in Brine

-In a stockpot, bring 6 quarts water to a boil.
-Stir in 1 cup each sugar and coarse salt until dissolved.
-Add smashed unpeeled cloves from 1 head garlic and meat; boil until cooked through and tender at bone, 20 minutes for chicken, 30 minutes for pork ribs, and 40 minutes for beef ribs.
+In a stockpot, bring six quarts water to a boil.
+Stir in one cup of sugar and coarse salt until it has dissolved.
+Add smashed unpeeled cloves from a head of garlic before adding your meat.
+You'll need to boil until it's cooked through and tender at the bone: 20 minutes for chicken, 30 minutes for pork ribs, and 40 minutes for beef ribs.